webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 to only generate the Modelica code might be favorable.
 When it comes to writing tests it is typically also easier to divide functionality into separate implementations.

-We will start with the *ModelicaCodeGenerator* here and continue with the *SimulateModelica* in the ** Integrating Analysis ToolS** section.
+We will start with the *ModelicaCodeGenerator* here and continue with the *SimulateModelica* in the **Integrating Analysis Tools** section.

 Generating a Plugin Template
 -----------------------